 The photography is provided by Ulrike Köb.
 A few of the recipes include full-page photos of the finished dish.
 Some include step-by-step photos to show the process.
 The measurements are listed in US Customary and Metric.

 Last week, I shared a recipe for homemade chocolates that use a special mold.
-Well, these Amaretto Triangles are easy to make with no special equipment required.
+Well, these Amaretto Triangles are easy to make with no special equipment required!

 A ganache filling made with milk chocolate, dark chocolate, cream, butter, and Amaretto liqueur is the base.
 After melting until smooth, it is spread into a rectangle and chilled until firm.

 Amaretto is a sweet almond-flavored liqueur from Saronno, Italy.
 Some brands may include almonds, but most are actually traditionally made using apricot kernels.
-It is now available in most liquor stores, but you can also make your own (I have not tried yet).
+It is now available in most liquor stores, but you can also make your own (I have not personally tried this yet).

 I also made Sachertorte, Cream Schmarren, Vanilla Saffron Ice Cream, and Linzer Eyes.

 Sachertorte is one of Austria’s most famous tortes.
 It was originally created by Franz Sacher in 1832 while a cooking student in the house of Prince Metternich.
 This chocolate torte has an apricot marmalade filling between two layers and is covered with a rich chocolate ganache.